pfheatwole/thesis/source/derivations.rst

 * If :ref:`paraglider_dynamics:Reference Point` said this section gives reasons that `R` should be in the xz-plane, then make sure this section covers that.

+* Doesn't Barrows use the *principal axes*?
+See my comment at the end of the "Introduction" to Barrows' paper about the coordinate axes needing to be parallel to the principal axes.
+I think the fact that I'm assuming the wing has fore-aft and later symmetry is what allows me to use the canopy axes.

+* I'm not crazy about the notation `\mat{A}_{a/R}`, but this matrix isn't like anything else in my paper so for now I'll leave it.

 Paraglider Models